Nebojša Glogovac: Residence

 Glogovac has resided in Gundulićev venac, briefly in Bežanijska Kosa, as well as in Dorćol.

 Interests

 In addition to acting he was a passionate lover of horseback riding, dogs, backgammon, cars and motorcycles, he loved cooking, and in his childhood he practiced handball.

 He practiced drawing and wrote poetry.
 He was a member of the Association for Galloping Sport of Serbia and the Association of Dramatic Artists of Serbia.

 He was a supporter of Crvena zvezda and was a candidate for a member The assembly of FC Crvena zvezda in the first direct elections 2012. year.
 Together with his colleague Goran Šušljik he founded the film production company -{Eye to Eye}- whose debut was the movie Hadersfild.

 Death

-After a short but severe battle with lung cancer, Glogovac died at the age of 48, on 9 February 2018, in Belgrade's Institute for Oncology and Radiology of Serbia.
+Glogovac died at the age of 48, on 9 February 2018, in Belgrade's Institute for Oncology and Radiology of Serbia, shortly after his diagnosis with lung cancer.
 He is survived by his second wife and three children.